 - Health Care and Social Assistance (8,388 people or 13.5%)

 In combination these three fields accounted for 23,871 people in total or 38.5% of the local workers.

 In comparison, Queensland employed 7.5% in Manufacturing; 12.4% in Health Care and Social Assistance and 8.3% in Retail Trade.

 The major differences between the jobs held by the full-time equivalent local workers of the City of Ipswich and Queensland were:

-- A larger percentage of full-time equivalent local workers employed in Public Administration and Safety (9.6% compared to 7.1%)
+- A smaller percentage of full-time equivalent local workers employed in Professional, Scientific and Technical Services (3.9% compared to 7.1%)

-- A smaller percentage of full-time equivalent local workers employed in Mining (0.7% compared to 3.2%)
+- A larger percentage of full-time equivalent local workers employed in Retail Trade (10.9% compared to 8.3%)